Which came first, set theory or logic?: Set Metatheory: Rules for Manipulating Rational Objects

 \subsection{Finite Sets}

-Based on the intuitions mentioned in the previous subsection, and starting from the empty collection, we are going to define a category of collections which correspond to what we typically consider as the finite sets.
+Based on the intuitions mentioned in the previous subsection, and starting from the empty collection, we are going to define a category of collections that corresponds to what we typically consider as the finite sets.

-\begin{rdefinition} A collection $\mathcal{A}$ is a \highlight{finite set}, or simply, \highlight{set} if, and only if, one of the following holds: \begin{enumerate} \item $\mathcal{A}$ = $\emptyset$. \item $\mathcal{A} = \{ A_{0}, \dots, A_{n} \}$, where all of $A_{0}, \dots, A_{n}$ are sets. \end{enumerate} \end{rdefinition}
+\begin{rdefinition} A collection $\mathcal{A}$ is a \highlight{finite set}, or simply, \highlight{set}, if, and only if, one of the following holds: \begin{enumerate} \item $\mathcal{A}$ = $\emptyset$. \item $\mathcal{A} = \{ A_{0}, \dots, A_{n} \}$, where all of $A_{0}, \dots, A_{n}$ are sets. \end{enumerate} \end{rdefinition}

 For example, $ \emptyset, \ \{ \emptyset\}, \ \{\{\emptyset \} \},$ and $ \{\emptyset, \ \{\emptyset \} \} $ are sets.
-Notice that from the previous definition it follows that every set can be constructed by starting from the empty set and applying $ \rulec$ finite times.
-We use capital letters of the Latin alphabet to refer to sets: $A, B, C,$ etc.
+Notice that from the previous definition, it follows that every set can be constructed by starting from the empty set and applying $ \rulec$ finite times.
+We use capital letters of the Latin alphabet to refer to sets: $A, B, C,$, etc.